Coronavirus: latest updates

 The guidance from Bishop Christopher and the diocese is therefore:

 - Clergy or Readers who are over 70 and would like to minister should talk to their incumbent about the personal risks involved, with reference to this document.
 If the incumbent is supportive of their request, he or she should discuss each specific case with the Bishop, Archdeacon or Warden of Readers;

 - Church staff or volunteers who are over 70 and would like to help in church activities should talk to their incumbent about the personal risks involved, with reference to this document.
 The final decision will rest with the incumbent (or area dean, if in vacancy).

 Faith at home

 The national Church of England has just launched #FaithatHome - a programme of resources to inspire families to rebuild the lost habits of prayer and faithful reflection from home.
-This is especially important right now, but will also sustain our faith as we emerge from lockdown.
+This is especially important right now, but will also sustain our faith as we emerge from lockdown to a new pattern of public worship.
 The resources are available weekly via the Church of England's website here: www.churchofengland.org/faithathome.

 Diocesan events and diocesan offices

-Our diocesan offices, archdeacons’ offices and Bishopgrove will be closed over the coming weeks.
-Senior staff and diocesan officers will be working from home.
+Our diocesan offices, archdeacons’ offices and Bishopgrove remain closed to the public.
+Senior staff and diocesan officers are working from home.
 You can contact them by email, checking this list to discover who’s who: www.portsmouth.anglican.org/contact-us/

 Helping your communities